Live Online Saxophone Lessons

 What can I expect out of my first saxophone lesson?

-At the start of your first saxophone lesson, you’ll learn the best way to set up your sound, hold your saxophone comfortably, and arrange your screen for clear communication.
+At the start of your first saxophone lesson, you’ll learn how to set up your sound, hold the saxophone comfortably, and position your screen so you and your teacher can communicate clearly.

-Your teacher may ask a few questions about your goals, your practice habits, and any challenges you’ve faced with the saxophone.
-From there, they’ll recommend warm ups and techniques designed just for you.
-During each lesson, your instructor will help you improve posture, breathing, music theory, and the pieces you are currently working on.
+Your teacher may ask about your goals, practice habits, and any challenges you’ve had with the saxophone.
+From there, they’ll suggest warm ups and techniques tailored to you, helping you improve posture, breathing, music theory, and the pieces you’re working on.

-Over time, usually after a few months at least, you will begin to develop both the technical skills and the artistry that make saxophone playing so rewarding.
-You will also build a practice routine that grows with your progress and fits your schedule.
+Over time, usually after a few months, you’ll start building both the technical skills and musical expression that make saxophone playing so rewarding, along with a practice routine that fits your schedule.

 I want to ear train and improvise only - is that okay for saxophone?